Loading…

 spatial abilities, spatial thinking, and GIS interaction.

-Diana Sinton: I-GUIDE’s Approaches to Supporting the Geospatial Data Science Community
+Diana Sinton, Shaowen Wang, and Eric Shook: I-GUIDE’s Approaches to Supporting the Geospatial Data Science Community

 Robert E. Roth: Making Mapping for a Sustainable World: An Open Source Textbook for Teaching Cartography